SumoLogic/sumologic-documentation/docs/platform-services/threat-intelligence-indicators.md

           * `malicious-activity`.
 Patterns of suspected malicious objects and/or activity.
           * `attribution`.
 Patterns of behavior that indicate attribution to a particular threat actor or campaign.
           * `unknown` (or not set).
 There is not enough information available to determine the threat type.
-       * **actor** (string list) is an optional attribute.
+       * **actors** (string list) is an optional attribute.
 An identified threat actor such as an individual, organization, or group.
 For example, `actor1`.
 This attribute is frequently used in the s_CrowdStrike source.

 ### CSV format